TurboGears/tg2docs/docs/main/BasicMoves.rst

           return dict(hello="Hello World via template replacement")

-TurboGears sees that the controller returned a dict, and that there's an template name defined in the @expose decorator.
+TurboGears sees that the controller returned a dict, and that there's a template name defined in the @expose decorator.
 TurboGears renders that template, turning the elements of the dictionary into local variables in the template's namespace.
 That means that we've now got a 'hello' variable in our template which we can use when we call the new_hello method.

 The ``@expose`` decorator's first argument is the template name given in "dotted" notation just like a python module.
 TurboGears 2 uses the Genshi_ templating system by default, which uses the filename extension of `.html`.
-So, in this case, 'helloworld.templates.index', translates to the file `helloworld/template/index.html`.
+So, in this case, 'helloworld.templates.index', translates to the file `helloworld/templates/index.html`.

-So let's edit helloworld/template/index.html to replace the h1 tag we added earlier with:
+So let's edit helloworld/templates/index.html to replace the h1 tag we added earlier with:

 .. code-block:: html